natashamoorfield/calmarendian-date/ROADMAP.md

 ## Default Constructor
 ```
-class npm_calmarendian_date.CalmarendianDate(new_adr: int)
+class npm_calmarendian_date.CalmarendianDate(
+    ordinal: int,
+    day_ref_descriptor: DayRefDescriptor
+)
 ```

-The default constructor takes, as its single, required argument, an integer representing the *Absolute Day Reference* (ADR) of the date, that being the number of days after Day Zero (or before Day Zero for negative values) that the date lies.
+The default constructor takes, as its required argument, an integer representing the *Absolute Day Reference* (ADR) or the *Apocalypse Reckoning Reference (ARR)* of the date, that being the number of days after Day Zero (or before Day Zero for negative values) or the number of after (or before) the Apocalypse Epoch that the date lies.

-It is an exact equivalent of `classmethod date.fromordinal(adr_ordinal)`
+It is equivalent to `classmethod date.fromordinal(ordinal, desc)`

-Although the calendar is conceptually infinite in both directions, for reasons explained [elsewhere](https://www.worldanvil.com/w/calmarendi-natasha-moorfield/a/collating-calmarendian-dates-article), there are practical limits imposed by the notation used and these limits are respected by  the `CalmarendianDate` class which constrains the `new-adr` argument thus:
+Although the calendar is conceptually infinite in both directions, for reasons explained [elsewhere](https://www.worldanvil.com/w/calmarendi-natasha-moorfield/a/collating-calmarendian-dates-article), there are practical limits imposed by the notation used and these limits are respected by  the `CalmarendianDate` class which constrains the `adr_orninal` argument thus:

 `CDateConfig.MIN_ADR <= adr_ordinal <= CDateConfig.MAX_ADR`